 There are two main types of hair toners: permanent and semi-permanent.

 Permanent toners deposit pigment on hair.
-This results in a long-lasting, vibrant color that can cover grays and add subtle highlights.
+This results in a long-lasting, vibrant color that can cover grays and enhance or alter the tone of your existing highlights.

 Semi-permanent toners are less intense than permanent ones and contain no bleaching agents.
-They can cover gray hairs and add a soft wash of color, but the results will fade over time.
+They can lightly blend or temporarily stain gray hairs, but true gray coverage requires a demi-permanent or permanent formula.

 Last but not least, there are demi-permanent toners.
 These are similar to semi-permanent toners but last longer and tend to cover gray hairs better.